V1T4N/ImageHistogram/readme.md

 # Image Histogram

-Plot brightness histogram of WebCam image.
+Plot brightness histogram of WebCam image.<br>
+This program ask you whether exit or continue each 15 frame.

 ## requirement
 Python3